ddagmilu/M2/README.md

 # M2
-R&amp;S Master II Labs and Notes
+R&amp;S Master II student at University of Jijel labs and notes